 7.2 Each complaint will be considered on a case by case basis.
 The following factors will be taken into consideration:

-7.3 Where a complaint is deemed to be manifestly unfounded, excessive or vexatious the DPO will contact the individual and in a reasonable timeframe explain to them:
+7.3 Where a complaint is deemed to be manifestly unfounded, excessive or vexatious the Data Protection Officer will contact the individual and in a reasonable timeframe explain to them:

 8.1 Once all necessary requirements are satisfied and your concerns are clearly identified as a valid complaint, the investigation will be carried out normally within the statutory period of one calendar month.

-8.2 If further clarification is required from the complainant or more time is required for the response to be completed; the DPO will inform the complainant prior to the original deadline detailed in the acknowledgment letter or email.
+8.2 If further clarification is required from the complainant or more time is required for the response to be completed; the Data Protection Officer will inform the complainant prior to the original deadline detailed in the acknowledgment letter or email.

 8.3 The complaint outcome will be communicated to the complainant in writing, normally by email or by post.

-8.4 The complaint will then be officially closed by the DPO.
+8.4 The complaint will then be officially closed by the Data Protection Officer.